 The Azeri language belongs to the southwestern (Oguz) branch of the Turkic language family.
 Azeri has a written tradition that dates back to the fourteenth century.

-* Ask the Lord to raise strong local churches among the Azerbaijani.
+Prayer Points Ask the Lord to raise up strong local churches among the Azerbaijanis.